 I’ve updated this post from the original.
-Eight years ago today was ‘diabetes diagnosis eve‘ for me.
+Nine years ago today was ‘diabetes diagnosis eve‘ for me.
 Almost immediately (within weeks) I began successfully self-managing my diabetes.

 - February 14, 2009 was the day before being rushed to the hospital via ambulance.

 - On that day, I was an obese, sickly, pathetic medical industry cash cow… on a downward health spiral.